 » Arbitration award for over $500,000 in favor of a general contractor against the owner of a church, which involved first-of-their-kind construction issues;

 » Dismissal of $8.0 million claim against an architect and engineer for cost-overruns on the construction of a marina.

 » Dismissal of copyright and unfair competition suit by one architect against another for alleged unlawful use of the original plans on a subsequent remodeling project.

 John was awarded his Juris Doctor degree from Harvard Law School, where he graduated cum laude.
 He earned a Bachelor of Science with highest honors from Southern Illinois University – Edwardsville.

-John is a member of the American Bankers Association, the national Mortgage Bankers Association, RMA International, and the American Bar Association’s Litigation Section, its Construction Forum, and its Business Law Section.
+John is a member of the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, RMAI, and the American Bar Association’s Litigation Section, its Construction Forum, and its Business Law Section.
 He is also a member of the Civil Practice, Commercial and Bankruptcy Sections of the Illinois State Bar Association, and a member of the Chicago Bar Association.